kubeedge/kubeedge/docs/proposals/keadm-scope.md

 `keadm join`
   - What is it?
-    * This command will be responsible to install pre-requisites and make modifications needed for KubeEdge edge component (edge_core) and start it
+    * This command will be responsible to install pre-requisites and make modifications needed for KubeEdge edge component (edgecore) and start it

   - What shall be its scope ?